-Do not operate the engine with the oil ACAUTION level below the low mark or above the high mark.
-Overfilling can cause foaming or aeration of the oil while operation below the low mark may cause loss of oil pressure.
+ACAUTION Do not operate the engine with the oil level below the low mark or above the high mark.
+Overfilling can cause foaming or aeration of nigh mark.
+Overtilling can cause foaming or aeration of the oil while operation below the low mark may cause loss of oil pressure.